-- a) To participate directly in all proceedings relating to drug, narcotics and psychotropic substance trafficking or money laundering related thereto within the jurisdiction of the National Court and the central Investigative Judges3, pursuant to Articles 65 and 88 of the Constitutional Act on the Judiciary. - b) Under the terms of Article five of this Statute, to investigate events suspected to constitute any of the offences listed in the preceding item. - c) To coordinate the activities undertaken by other Prosecutor's Offices to prevent and repress illegal drug traffic and money laundering relating thereto.
-Prosecutor's Offices at the Courts-Martial will cooperate with the Special
+a) To participate directly in all proceedings relating to drug, narcotics and psychotropic substance trafficking or money laundering related thereto within the jurisdiction of the National Court and the Central Courts of Inquiry, pursuant to Articles 65 and 88 of the Constitutional Act on the Judiciary.

-3 T.N.: Device "peculiar to systems deriving from Roman law ...(with) no equivalent in English or American legal practice... (in which) the judge ... has absolute power and discretion to interview, examine, detain and indict persons for whom there are reasonable grounds for proceeding against, as well as to examine witnesses and make other relevant orders."
-Alcaraz Varó, E. and Hughes, B. Diccionario de Términos Jurídicos, Editorial Ariel, S.A., Barcelona, 1994, p 468.
+&lt;sup>5 T.N.: Device "peculiar to systems deriving from Roman law ...(with) no equivalent in English or American legal practice... (in which) the judge ... has absolute power and discretion to interview, examine, detain and indict persons for whom there are reasonable grounds for proceeding against, as well as to examine witnesses and make other relevant orders."
+Alcaraz Varó, E. and Hughes, B. Diccionario de Términos Jurídicos, Editorial Ariel, S.A., Barcelona, 1994, p.468.